Spring is finally here and that means change and new beginnings. Not only with the weather, but in your apartment, too!

 Eliminate Extra Possessions

-Part of making room for the new is getting rid of the old, and one of the best ways to do that is to take inventory of your possessions and evaluate what you want to keep.
+Part of making room for the new is getting rid of the old.
+It’s all about finding that perfect feng shui, and one of the best ways to do that is to take inventory of your possessions and evaluate what you want to keep.

 We love the method outlined in Marie Kondo’s best-seller, The Life-Changing Magic of Tidying Up: The Japanese Art of Decluttering and Organizing.
 The gist is this: starting with your clothing, go through all of your possessions, category by category, and keep only those items that spark joy when you hold them.